Unlawful Possession of a Weapon by a Felon Lawyer Chicago

 • The possession occurred in Illinois

-Possession Does Not Always Mean Ownership
+Possession Does Not Mean Ownership

 Illinois law recognizes both actual possession and constructive possession.

-• In a pocket
+• Inside a pocket

 • In a waistband